makers-for-life/makair/README.md

 ## 1. Print all the parts

-In order to 3D-print your MakAir, please first ensure you have access to a [SLS](https://en.wikipedia.org/wiki/Selective_laser_sintering) 3D printer at best, or otherwise a [SLA](https://en.wikipedia.org/wiki/Stereolithography) printer.
-If you want to use a [FDM](https://en.wikipedia.org/wiki/Fused_filament_fabrication) printer, please note that some precise parts have been optimized for SLA or SLS printing.
+In order to 3D-print your MakAir, please first ensure you have access to a [SLS](https://en.wikipedia.org/wiki/Selective_laser_sintering) 3D printer at best (eg. [HP Multi Jet Fusion](https://www8.hp.com/us/en/printers/3d-printers/products/multi-jet-technology.html)), or otherwise a [SLA](https://en.wikipedia.org/wiki/Stereolithography) printer (eg. [Formlabs Form 3](https://formlabs.com/3d-printers/form-3/)).
+If you want to use a [FDM](https://en.wikipedia.org/wiki/Fused_filament_fabrication) printer (eg. [MakerBot Method](https://www.makerbot.com/3d-printers/method/)), please note that some precise parts have been optimized for SLA or SLS printing.
 Some parts may not print well using FDM printers, even on decent hardware.

 To sum up: at best, use a SLS metal printer, else, use a SLA resin printer.
 If you do not have access to either of these, you may fallback on a FDM filament printer (using [PLA](https://en.wikipedia.org/wiki/Polylactic_acid) or [ABS](https://en.wikipedia.org/wiki/Acrylonitrile_butadiene_styrene) filaments).